To Kill A Mockingbird

 16th June 5073

 "Cyan!
 Mom said you had to take me with you!"
 A young boy's voice yelled in a whine from behind Cyan Sinclair.
 The smaller child hurriedly chased after his older brother.
 Cyan, who was the older of the two by three years, was rather annoyed at his younger brother's sudden yell and came to a skidding halt on the sandy pathway.
-He had been running towards his friend's house so they could hang out with each other without his baby brother being with him, but it seemed that, that would not happen today, if ever.
+He had been running towards his friend's house so they could hang out with each other.
+He had hoped it would be without his baby brother with him.
+It seemed that, that would not happen today, if ever.

 With a small groan of disgruntlement, Cyan waited rather impatiently for his six-year-old brother to catch up.
 "Well then hurry up!"
-The dark brown haired, nine year old snapped at his younger brother as he fought the need to ditch his baby brother and go to his friend's house so he could play without him around.
+The dark brown haired, nine-year-old snapped at his younger brother.
+He fought the need to ditch his baby brother and go to his friend's house so he could play without him around.
 'Why am I always stuck watching the dweeb?'
 He grumbled mentally to himself.
 He never had time to be with his friends without Gray following them.
-It just wasn't fair to the nine year old.
+It just wasn't fair to the young boy.

 Ignoring the burning sun on the back of his neck Cyan gave a heavy and overly incensed sigh, though he really wasn't that annoyed.
 He held out his hand for his brother to take hold of.
 With a bright smile, Gray grasped his hand tightly before skipping/jumping beside him, heading towards the house of one of his big brother's friends.